Tuckman's stages of group development: Norming and re-norming

 Timothy Biggs suggested that an additional stage be added of "norming" after "forming" and renaming the traditional norming stage "re-norming".
 This addition is designed to reflect that there is a period after forming where the performance of a team gradually improves, and the interference of a leader who is content with that level of performance will prevent a team from progressing through the storming stage to true performance.
 This puts the emphasis back on the team and leader, as the storming stage must be actively engaged in order to succeed – too many "diplomats" or "peacemakers", especially in a leadership role, may prevent the team from reaching their full potential.

 Rickards and Moger proposed a similar extension to the Tuckman model when a group breaks out of its norms, through a process of creative problem-solving.

 White-Fairhurst TPR model

-Alasdair White and his colleague John Fairhurst examined Tuckman's development sequence when developing the White-Fairhurst TPR model.
+Alasdair White and his colleague John Fairhurst examined Tuckman's development sequence when developing their own White-Fairhurst "Transforming, Performing, Reforming" (TPR) model.
 They simplify the sequence and group the forming-storming-norming stages together as the "transforming" phase, which they equate with the initial performance level.
-This is then followed by a "performing" phase that leads to a new performance level which they call the "reforming" phase.
+This is then followed by a "performing" phase, which leads to a new performance level which they call the "reforming" phase.
 Their work was developed further by White in his essay "From Comfort Zone to Performance Management", in which he demonstrates the linkage between Tuckman's work and that of Colin Carnall's "coping cycle" and the "comfort zone theory".